-Erosion is assessed for 7130 Blanket bogs ( if active).
+Erosion is assessed for 7130 Blanket bogs (\ if active) and 7150 Rhynchosporion depressions.
 Erosion leads to loss of peat from the blanket bog system, increases in peat sediment in nearby water courses, loss of blanket bog habitat and drainage.
 The target for both habitats is less than 5% of the greater bog mosaic comprises erosion gullies and eroded areas.
 The greater bog mosaic incorporates the blanket bog itself and associated vegetation types and non-vegetation cover types that appear to have been derived from former blanket bog, including, but not limited to bare peat, loose rock, gravel and running water.